11 Destinations Ideas for Solo Female Travelers

 Best for: a history-filled Mediterranean getaway

 Since I studied abroad for a year in Malta, I’ve spent plenty of time exploring the tiny island nation on my own.
-I found it really easy to get around (even without a car) and since English is an official language, make friends.
+I found it really easy to get around (even without a car).
+Since English is an official language in addition to Maltese, it’s also very easy to make friends and meet people.
 Though located in the Mediterranean, don’t expect a sandy, beach-filled getaway.
 Instead, expect to spend your time exploring the many, many historic sites of Malta as well as its dramatic cliffs and landscapes on its sister island, Gozo.

 If you only have a short amount of time, post up in Valletta, the capital city.
 In addition to being a stunning UNESCO World Heritage site and a site worth visiting in its own right, it’s also very central.
 Staying here will allow you to easily reach all of the country’s main attractions during the day, and walk to some of the country’s best restaurants and bars in the evening.